-In connection with our performance audit, we performed an audit for compliance as required in the performance requirements set forth in Measure U as approved by registered voters for the fiscal year ended June 30, 2021.
+In connection with our performance audit, we performed an audit for compliance as required in the performance requirements set forth in Measure T as approved by registered voters for the fiscal year ended June 30, 2023.
 The objective of the audit of compliance applicable to the Bond Fund is to determine with reasonable assurance that:

-- The proceeds from the sale of Measure U General Obligation Bonds were only used for the purposes set forth in the ballot measure and not for any other purpose, such as teacher and administrative salaries. - The Governing Board of the San Ysidro School District (District), in establishing approved projects set forth in the ballot measure to modernize, replace, renovate, construct, acquire, equip, furnish and otherwise improve facilities of the District as noted in the bond project list.
+- The proceeds from the sale of Measure T General Obligation Bonds were only used for the purposes set forth in the ballot Measure T and not for any other purpose, such as teacher and administrative salaries. - The Governing Board of the San Ysidro School District (District), in establishing approved projects set forth in the ballot Measure To modernize, replace, renovate, construct, acquire, equip, furnish and otherwise improve facilities of the District as noted in the bond project list.